DrSiddharthSharma/drsiddharthsharma.github.io/_pages/about.md

 | 2014- 2016 | Grant of Post Graduate Scholarship, Govt. of India                |

-My research interests are energy generation and storage devices (nanogenerators and supercapacitors), biosensors, thin films, carbon nanotubes, graphene and polymer Nano-composites

-### Innovations
-1. Biocompatible and Flexible supercapacitors for implantable and wearable electronic devices
-   Outcomes: 8 peer reviewed authored/co-authored peer reviewed journals
-2. In-situ charging system for implantable pacemakers
-   Outcomes: Prototype developed, patent filed at Indian patent office
-3. Biosensor for the detection of breast, lung, and oral cancer through breath
-   Outcomes: Prototype developed, phase 1 clinical trials completed, patent granted

-### I  have formed a start-up Healagnostic Innovations Pvt Ltd (HIPL), in 2019.
+### Co-Founded a start-up Healagnostic Innovations Pvt Ltd (HIPL), incubated at TIDS, IIT Roorkee in 2019.
 Our innovation, 'Biosensor for detection of breast, lung, and oral cancer using exhaled breath,' received the best innovation award in 2020 by the Confederation of Indian Industries This technology was highlighted in different print and electronic media Formulized hand sanitizer with